General Questions About Feeling-Based Telepathic Communication

 I don’t see negative things per se, I see paths with negative consequences.
 You may not realize the unhealthy nature of some of your patterns or the degree to which some relationships may be unsupportive.
 Unaddressed, these circumstances may result in negative consequences for you.
 My job is to see and point out your blind spots in a way that creates opportunity for awareness, conscious decision-making, and healthy change.

 Death is mysterious and I don’t pretend to know how it all works.
-That said, I do routinely connect telepathically with animals and people in Spirit and get verifiable information—many times with the same level of detail as with beings in a body.
+That said, I do routinely connect with the spiritual presence or essence of animals and people in Spirit and translate verifiable information—many times with the same level of detail as with beings in a body.

-Feeling is the universal language of all beings and therefore, feeling-based communication is useful for helping to locate missing humans just as with missing animals.
-While my experience is limited with this because my practice is focused on animals, I have done a few of these cases and had verifiable results.
+Feeling is the universal language of all beings and therefore, feeling-based communication can be useful for helping to locate missing humans just as with missing animals.
+However my experience is limited with this because my practice is focused on animals.

 This is a really beautiful gift, however please consider how receptive the person is to this type of work.
 As with all communication, openness is everything.
 If the person is not ready to change or to hear new information, or has not formed a trust in me or an interest in what I do, it can actually be confronting and hard for everybody.
 When a person is ready they will be enthusiastic and genuinely interested in your experience as a client with me, and that is the perfect time to share my information with them.